 One circuit instead of two

-Recalculation is performed by replaying events from the log using the same code that serves realtime.
+Recalculation is done by replaying events from the log through the same code that serves the live stream.

 Modern streaming platforms allow you to build stable stateful pipelines without a separate batch stack.